lucifer1004/DocumenterTypst.jl/docs/src/contributing.md

 Runic.main(["--verbose", "."])
 ```

-Or use the justfile:
+Or use the justfile (formats both Julia and Markdown):

 ```bash
 just format
 ```

+This command will:

+1. Format Julia code with Runic
+2. Lint and auto-fix Markdown files with markdownlint-cli2

-CI will check formatting automatically using Runic v1.2.
+CI will check formatting automatically using Runic v1.2 and markdownlint-cli2.

 ## Testing